adaptlearning/adapt-contrib-resources/README.md

 <div float align=right><a href="#top">Back to Top</a></div>

 ## Settings

 The attributes listed below are used in *course.json* to configure **Resources**, and are properly formatted as JSON in [*example.json*](https://github.com/adaptlearning/adapt-contrib-resources/blob/master/example.json).
+Some attributes can also be overridden for each content object in *contentObjects.json* (see [*example.json*](https://github.com/adaptlearning/adapt-contrib-resources/blob/master/example.json)).

 Visit the [**Resources** wiki](https://github.com/adaptlearning/adapt-contrib-resources/wiki) for more information about how they appear in the [authoring tool](https://github.com/adaptlearning/adapt_authoring/wiki).

 **\_resources** (object): The Resources object that contains values for **title**, **description**, **\_filterButtons**, **\_filterAria**, and **\_resourcesItems**.